muratov030510/BMI-Calculator/readme.md

 ## Run project
-to run project --> node server.js  <--
+To run project --> node server.js  <--

 Once the server is running, access the BMI calculator application through a web browser.